ericacau/Trends-Topics_case_study/README.md

 The aim of the paper is to define a platform-independent framework to detect and analyze the temporal development of echo chambers through Dynamic Community Detection while considering the topics discussed by users via topic modeling and valence analysis.

 ## Content
++ EC detection and analysis
++ Topic Modeling
++ Valence extraction and analysis
++ plot: the folder contains all the figures of the analysis

 ## Dataset
 + The *data* folder contains a sample of the data used in the case study, organized by topic and semester.